top of page

 Sophia Paul

 Sophia completed her Bachelors in Biochemistry and Molecular Biology in Jena.
 There after, she joined Philipps University Marburg for a master's degree with a focus on protein biochemistry and structural biology.
 During her tenure as a master's student, she did various internships, including one in which she was trained on cryo-EM/ET in the Netherlands.
 She has gained experiences with projects demanding molecular biology and protein expression/purification.
-For her master thesis, she is working on cultivating anaerobes and purifying exciting proteins that are bioenergetically relevant.
+For her PhD, she is working on the biochemical and structural elucidation of enzymes involved in methanogenesis.

 Mail: sophia.paul@staff.uni-marburg.de